SkylineCommunications/dataminer-docs/develop/TOOLS/TOOLS.md

 This section contains information on useful tools for system developers.

-It contains information on DataMiner packages such as [Upgrade packages](xref:TOOUpgradePackageContent) and [Application packages](xref:TOOApplicationPackages).
+It also contains information on DataMiner packages such as [Upgrade packages](xref:TOOUpgradePackageContent) and [Application packages](xref:TOOApplicationPackages).

 The most important of the tools for developers is [DataMiner Integration Studio](xref:DIS).